 Mandolinist David Benedict’s sophomore full-length record The Golden Angle marks a coming of age.
 After graduating with a mandolin music performance degree and spending a 3-year stint in Nashville touring and recording with acclaimed bass player Missy Raines, David was looking for the next chapter in his musical career.
 So in 2017, he made the move to Boston to join the bluegrass band Mile Twelve.
 The group quickly gained notice after the release of their debut album Onwards, receiving the 2017 IBMA Band Momentum Award and touring extensively around the US, New Zealand, Australia, and Japan.
+David also claimed the 2018 IBMA Momentum Award for Instrumentalist of the Year.
 These opportunities have contributed to the development of David's own artistic voice as an instrumentalist and composer, which is showcased in this new solo record.

 Produced by Grammy-Nominated mandolinist Matt Flinner, The Golden Angle presents an original body of instrumental string band music.
 This new album, recorded four years after David’s last solo release Into the True Country, displays a new level of musical maturity and individuality.
 With an emphasis on virtuosic instrumental interplay and memorable melodies, the record weaves a complex yet compelling soundscape, featuring collaborations with a host of celebrated and award-winning bluegrass musicians including David Grier (guitar), Mike Barnett (fiddle), Missy Raines (bass), Ross Martin (guitar), Stuart Duncan (fiddle), and Wes Corbett (banjo).